ahmunduh/ryanhertz.github.io/_posts/2014-01-15-JavaScript-Object-Methods.markdown

 This example may be a little too simple because the area could be represented as a property, but you get the idea.

 One of the benefits of using the prototype is that the `getArea()` method is only declared once.
 Putting the method in the constructor causes a separate copy of the method to be created with every instance of the Box object.
-This probably isn't necessary because, we may have several boxes with different x and y values, but the `getArea()` method would be the same for all of them.
+This probably isn't necessary because the `getArea()` method doesn’t change for each instance.

 References: